 It was never coldness, and you’re not that kid anymore

-And that’s important to remember: the situation ended.
+And that’s the part worth holding onto: the situation ended.

 Not because the old way was wrong.
 It kept you standing.